Malenka

 Ecological Role

-contribute to and matter processing in headwater stream .
-Serve as for fish and other aquatic . provides food resource for terrestrial .
-Indicator for cold, clean water conditions in biological programs.
+Nymphs contribute to nutrient cycling and organic matter processing in headwater stream .
+Serve as prey for fish and other aquatic . provides food resource for terrestrial .
+Indicator for cold, clean water conditions in biological monitoring programs.

 Human Relevance